debbiswal/Tech-BITE/Topics/Git/Art-3/submodule.md

 * TextFileLogger 0000000...cf93a5d (1):
   <span style="color:green">> Create Logger_V0.txt</span></code></pre>

-Now you see , we got the status related to submodule *TextFileLogger* also.
+We can see from the above *git status* command output that , we got the status related to submodule *TextFileLogger* also.
 It says, that it has 1 commit made.
 The last commit was an addition(right angle bracket , >) and the last commit meesage was 'Create Logger_V0.txt' .

 So , whats the status of our submodule.